heimrichhannot/contao-filename-sanitizer-bundle/README.md

   - valid alphabets (the characters which are valid in the end -> "whitelist")
   - trimming
   - replacing of repeating (consecutive) hyphens or underscores
+- service is also available for various other use cases besides file upload

 ## Installation